Brand Strategy

 PE-backed companies have grown 5× in 20 years.
 AUM keeps expanding.
 Dealflow competition is intensifying to the point where arriving two weeks late to a company means arriving to a bidding war.
 Yet the dominant platforms were designed for a different market.

-PitchBook built its empire on US venture data and bolted European coverage on as an afterthought.
-Sabi goes deep on Spanish registry data but stops there, with zero intelligence layer on top.
-Gain raised serious capital to promise AI-powered market analysis and delivers unreliable conclusions on weak financial foundations.
+The leading coverage tools were built for US venture and bolted European coverage on as an afterthought; the seams show exactly where mid-market PE actually operates.
+Single-country registry platforms go deep on national data but stop there, with zero intelligence layer on top.
+AI-first competitors have raised serious capital on promises of market intelligence and deliver unreliable conclusions built on weak financial foundations.

 Differentiator

-The only European private market platform that combines source-level financial data with real-time market dynamics, built from scratch for European complexity, with an AI layer that analyses the underlying data and identifies opportunities aligned with each user's investment thesis instead of simply cataloguing companies.
+The only European private market platform that combines registry-direct financials with real-time market dynamics, built from scratch for European complexity, with an AI layer that analyses the underlying data and identifies opportunities aligned with each user's investment thesis instead of simply cataloguing companies.

 Key proof points